Merlin-Collaboration/Merlin/README.md

     cmake -DCMAKE_BUILD_TYPE=Release $PATH_TO_MERLIN_DIR

-for example, if you created the build directory inside the Merlin directory,
+for example, if you created the build directory inside the `Merlin++` directory,

     cmake -DCMAKE_BUILD_TYPE=Release ..